pogosyan-it/otus-linux/Lesson_37_PostgreSQL/PostgreSQL.md

 `GRANT USAGE on SCHEMA "public" to rebrain_admin;`
 `ALTER DEFAULT PRIVILEGES for role "backup" in schema "public" GRANT Select ON TABLES TO PUBLIC;`
-`GRANT SELECT ON ALL TABLES IN SCHEMA public  TO "rebrain_group_select_access";`
+`GRANT SELECT ON ALL TABLES IN SCHEMA public  TO "rebrain_group_select_access";` `ALTER DEFAULT PRIVILEGES for role "backup" in schema "public" GRANT Select ON TABLES TO rebrain_admin;`